-12.03 Information on Postings
+12.02 Information on Postings

+- (a) All job postings shall indicate the following:

+- date of posting and closing date of posting

+- work days and days off

+- pay rate

+- hours of work and work area location

+- start date of position

+- summary of job description

+- summary of job duties

+- qualifications

+- work area

-- a) All job postings shall indicate the following: - date of posting and closing date of posting - hours of work, including start and stop times and days off - pay rate - worksite and work area - start date of position - summary of job description/duties - required qualifications - b) The hours of work including stop and start times, days off, duties and work area may be subject to change provided that the change is consistent with operational requirements, the provisions of the collective agreement, and is not for arbitrary, discriminatory or in bad faith reasons. - 12.04 The employer shall, within three (3) calendar days, of the successful applicant being notified, inform all applicants of the name of the successful applicant by posting the name of the successful applicant in the same manner in which the vacancy or new job was posted. - 12.05 The employer agrees to supply to the union the names of all applicants for a vacancy or new position in the course of a grievance investigation.
+- (b) All postings shall also include a summary of job description/duties and qualifications and current work area for information purposes only.

+The hours of work including stop and start times, days off, duties and work area may be subject to change provided that the change is consistent with operational requirements, the provisions of the Collective Agreement, and is not for arbitrary, discriminatory or in bad faith reasons.

+- 12.03 The Employer shall, within three (3) calendar days, of the successful applicant being notified, inform all applicants of the name of the successful applicant by posting the name of the successful applicant in the same manner in which the vacancy or new job was posted. - 12.04 The Employer agrees to supply to the union the names of all applicants for a vacancy or new position in the course of a grievance investigation.

-12.06 Temporary Vacancies Less Than 45 Days
+12.05 Temporary Vacancies Less Than 30 Days

-- (a) Notwithstanding Art 12.01, if the vacancy is a temporary one of less than forty five (45) calendar days, the position shall not be posted and instead shall be filled as follows: - (i) in order of seniority, by qualified regular employees who have indicated in writing their desire to work additional hours:

-- (ii) by casual employees - (iii) if the application of this paragraph requires the employer to pay overtime to the employee, the proposed move shall not be made: - (b) Where operational requirements make it necessary, the Employer may make temporary appointments pending the posting and consideration of bargaining unit applicants pursuant to Article 12.01. - 12.07 Two (2) copies of all postings shall be sent to a person designated by the Union within the aforementioned ten (10) calendar days.
+- (a) Notwithstanding Article 12.01, if the vacancy is a temporary in accordance with 12.01 (d) and (e) above, the position shall not be posted and shall be filled as follows: - i) in order of seniority, by qualified regular employees who have indicated in writing their desire to work in such positions; - ii) by casual employees, - iii) if the application of this paragraph requires the Employer to pay overtime to the employee, the proposed move shall not be made; - (b) Where operational requirements make it necessary, the Employer may make temporary appointments pending the posting and consideration of bargaining unit applicants pursuant to Article 12.01. - 12.06 Two (2) copies of all postings shall be sent to a person designated by the Union within the aforementioned ten (10) calendar days.